 - Beware of high level languages.
 High level languages are convenient tools to achieve results quickly and often have features to do complex things with minimal effort.
 However, be aware that some of these contructs are hard to implement and sometimes the runtime environment that implements the high level language does so using polling at a high frequency.
 When using high level languages such as Java*, Visual C#*, Python*, and Ruby, check the end result and try to avoid some of the more complex threading primitives.
 In addition, where you have a choice of runtime environment provider, evaluate different alternatives and versions.

 For example, if you draw energy when your local electricity grid demand is high then each unit of energy (eg kWh) may be more expensive and generated by more carbon-intense methods, and puts more strain on the grid.
-Postponing exactly the same work until a lower-demand time of day may reduce the CO2 generated, and if you have time-of-day metering (for example because you are in a large corporate data centre), you may also reduce your bills.
-Peak-demand times vary by season and location, but weekday evenings are often bad, as are summers in hot places because of air-con-driven demand, and winters in cold/dark places because of lighting and heating demand.
-Time your background and non-essential processing to run at night and you're probably saving both money and CO2 generation.
+Postponing exactly the same work until a lower-demand time of day may reduce the CO2 emitted, and if you have time-of-day metering (for example because you are in a large corporate data centre), you may also reduce your bills.
+Peak-demand times vary by season and location, but weekday evenings are often bad.
+As are summers in hot places because of air-conditioning demand.
+And winters in cold/dark places because of lighting and heating demand.
+Time your background and non-essential processing to run at night and you're probably saving both money and CO2 emission.

-You can go one better if you have local RE (Renewable Energy) generation and/or you can monitor local time-of-day pricing explicitly, deferring non-essential processing as long as possible until energy is relatively abundant and cheap.
+You can go one better if you have local RE (Renewable Energy) generation and/or you can monitor local time-of-day pricing explicitly.
+Defer non-essential processing as long as possible, until energy is relatively abundant and cheap.

-For example, for my Multimedia Gallery I defer such things as background AI work and self-healing data correction for up to several days until the local system detects good energy availability.
+For my Multimedia Gallery I defer such things as background AI work and self-healing data correction for up to several days until the local system detects good energy availability.
 For servers in data centres that is simply handled by time-of-day coupled with an understanding of local grid demand peaks via a couple of lines of cron jobs to set/clear a 'low-power' flag file.
-For my primary server the flag file(s) are set/cleared in response to the state of charge of the local RE system battery: when the battery is fully charged and the server/laptop is off-grid then the Gallery absorbs the 'excess' energy by catching up on deferred tasks, and when on-grid always minimises its consumption.
+For my primary server the flag file(s) are set/cleared in response to the state of charge of the local RE system battery.
+When the battery is fully charged and the server/laptop is off-grid then the Gallery absorbs the 'excess' energy by catching up on deferred tasks.
+When on-grid it always minimises its consumption.

-I've tuned other applications to be sensitive to the same flags, eg by having them skip some cron-driven runs when the low-power flags are set.
+I have tuned other applications to be sensitive to the same flags.
+In simple cases skipping some cron-driven runs when the low-power flags are set.
 Simple to do, and with no significant loss of performance/usefulness.

-Note that for machines able to detect their local mains frequency (or voltage), this can be used as an addition/substitute for the Internet input.
-When the mains frequency drops (or in more extreme cases the voltage) it is an indication that the grid is under strain and can be used as a cue to trim CPU speed, display brightness, etc. This is probably harder in laptops with external adaptors than in desktops.
+For devices able to detect their local mains frequency (or voltage), this could be used as an addition/substitute for the Internet input.
+When the mains frequency drops (or in more extreme cases the voltage) it is an indication that the grid is under strain and could be used as a cue to trim CPU speed, display brightness, etc. This is probably harder in laptops with external adapters than in desktops.
 This is like the Scottish 'Teleswitch' system (with radio rather than Internet).
-The same approach can be used in 'dumber' but energy-hungry domestic appliances such as the fridge/freezer, washing machine and dishwasher, to mitigate their draw when the mains frequency is low by adjusting thermostats slightly and reducing the rate of resistive heating, spreading their energy consumption over a longer time and away from the crisis.
+The same approach can be used in 'dumber' but energy-hungry domestic appliances such as the fridge/freezer, washing machine and dishwasher.
+They could reduce their draw when the mains frequency is low by adjusting thermostats slightly and reducing the rate of resistive heating, spreading their energy consumption over a longer time and away from the crisis.
 See my note on the potential value of "dynamic demand" control.